plackyhacker/plackyhacker.github.io/kernel/physical-read-write.md

 This got me thinking about how I might write a privilege escalation exploit that is operating system version independent.
 I decided to look at [CVE-2020-12446](https://nvd.nist.gov/vuln/detail/CVE-2020-12446) which has multiple vulnerabilities leading to privilege escalation.

+The CVE isn't really what I am interested in, any CVE with a physical read/write primitive would do.

 # The Basics

 If you are reading this then I assume you know how a driver works and how we can connect to it from user-mode.
 If not, feel free to read some of my other posts.
 The symbolic name for the driver is `\\.\EneIo` and the vulnerable IOCTL I decided to target is `0x80102040`.
 Short story: this IOCTL maps the physical memory in kernel-space to a virtual address space in user-space.